 - Tour the Red Light District and delve into its history.

 - Relax at Het Stenen Hoofd, an urban beach that’s popular with locals.

 - Rent a bike and fly around the city.

 - Watch a show at Amsterdam Theater.

-- Visit a host of other interesting museums at Museum Square.
+- Visit a host of other interesting museums at Museum Quarter.

-- Taste Dutch beers at The Heineken Experience and House of Bols.
+- Taste Dutch courage at The Heineken Experience and House of Bols.

-- Peek inside the windmill of Molen van Sloten, the only windmill in South Amsterdam to be open to tourists.
+- Peek inside the windmill of Molen van Sloten (the only windmill in South Amsterdam open to tourists).

 - Watch arty films at Rialto Cinema.